← Back to Articles

 What We Had Before That Message

-I had spent months building a setup where the team did not wait to be told what to build.
+I had spent months shaping a setup where the team did not wait to be told what to build.
 We were running on OKRs.
 The commitment was to outcomes, not features.
 Engineers understood the business problem.
 They challenged assumptions.
 They proposed alternatives.
 When someone came with a solution, the first question was not “how long will this take” but “does this solve the right thing.”

 When this works, something changes in the room.
 People stop protecting their backlog and start protecting their focus.
 They push back on ideas that distract from the objective, not because they are lazy, but because they understand the cost of losing direction mid-quarter.
 That kind of culture is slow to build and quick to break.